Rebalancing Your Portfolio

 By Mitchell J. Smilowitz, CPA

-Maintaining your asset allocation is an important part of effective financial planning.
-Each asset class fluctuates differently in response to market conditions.
+Maintaining your asset allocation (the mix of stocks, bonds and cash in your portfolio) is an important part of effective financial planning.
+Each type of asset fluctuates differently in response to market conditions.
 Over time, the proportion of the various assets in your portfolio changes.
-If you don’t address this change, you may drift into a portfolio allocation that exposes you to greater investment risk than you want or one that results in a significantly lower return than you had anticipated.
+If you don’t address this change by rebalancing, you may drift into a portfolio allocation that exposes you to greater investment risk than you want or one that results in a significantly lower return than you anticipate.

-This is a very simple example.
-You probably have more than two asset types in your portfolio.
-Regardless of how many types of assets you own – or the proportions of each asset in your portfolio – the principle is the same.
+This is a very simple example and not meant as investment advice.
+You probably have more than two funds in your portfolio.
+Regardless of how many funds you own – or the proportions of each asset in your portfolio – the principle is the same.
 As the proportion of the assets varies from your desired allocation, it is important to bring them back into balance – so you stay on track.
-If you have a question about your asset allocation, please contact us via email or call 888-JRB-FREE (572-3733).
+If you are not sure about your target asset allocation, please contact the JRB.

 Who Needs to Rebalance?